- My LS

 Thank you to Legally Disabled for its contribution to this feature.

-This term is commonly used and considered to be “politically correct”, however, while it is not overtly offensive to use, grouping together all ethnic minority races can be damaging.
+This term is commonly used and considered to be 'politically correct'.
+However, while it's not overtly offensive to use, grouping together all ethnic minority races can be damaging.

 Working from the assumption that all races under this umbrella acronym are the same will make it challenging to identify the personalised issues faced by individual races and communities.
 Every race has vastly differing experiences which must be acknowledged to ensure they are addressed.

-It isn’t always inappropriate to use these acronyms as some projects may indeed focus on all ethnic minorities.
-In the right context using these acronyms is suitable.
-It is helpful to always consider which issues you are trying to address and who is directly affected by them.
+It is not always inappropriate to use these acronyms, as some projects may indeed focus on all ethnic minorities.
+In the right context, using these acronyms is suitable.
+It's helpful to always consider which issues you are trying to address and who is directly affected by them.

-It is not discriminatory to address specific races by their race, and so, if you're focusing on supporting issues predominantly faced by a specific race, then make sure that is communicated clearly.
+It is not discriminatory to address specific races by their race, so if you're focusing on supporting issues predominantly faced by a specific race, then make sure that is communicated clearly.

 Disabled people want to educate the public and increase accessibility and acceptance of disability in society.

 However, the way in which disability is depicted has been disputed amongst disabled people.